psevestre/openid-fapi/Financial_API_WD_002.md

 State hash value.
-Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `state` value, where the hash algorithm used is the hash algorithm used in the `alg` Header Parameter of the ID Token's JOSE Header.
+Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the `state` value, where the hash algorithm used is the hash algorithm used in the `alg` header parameter of the ID Token's JOSE header.
 For instance, if the `alg` is `HS512`, hash the state value with SHA-512, then take the left-most 256 bits and base64url encode them.
 The `s_hash` value is a case sensitive string.

-### 5.2 Read and Write API Security Provisions
+### 5.2 Read and write API security provisions

 #### 5.2.1 Introduction

-Read and Write access carries higher financial risk; therefore the protection level required is higher than Read-Only access.
+Read and write access carries higher financial risk; therefore the protection level required is higher than read-only access.

-As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following for the Read and Write API of the FAPI.
+As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following for the read and write API of the FAPI.

-#### 5.2.2 Authorization Server
+#### 5.2.2 Authorization server

 The authorization server shall support the provisions specified in clause 5.2.2 of Financial API - Part 1: Read-Only API Security Profile.

-In addition, the authorization server, for the Write operation,
+In addition, the authorization server, for the write operation,

 1. shall require the `request` or `request_uri` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
 1. shall require the `response_type` values `code id_token` or `code id_token token`;